nkchenjx/postFRET/postFRET/Readme.txt

 ----------------------------------------------------------------------------------------
 Instructions for use:
 1. postFRET.m
 The code is set to guess 5-state rate constants from a set of input rate constant matrix.
-The parameters are to represent the simulation in the supporting information of the paper.
+The parameters are to represent the simulation in the supporting information of the paper:

+A Two-Step Method for smFRET Data Analysis
+Jixin Chen, Joseph R. Pyle, Kurt Waldo Sy Piecco, Anatoly B. Kolomeisky, and Christy F. Landes The Journal of Physical Chemistry B 2016 120 (29), 7128-7132
+DOI: 10.1021/acs.jpcb.6b0569

 The code initialize parameters and then uses Monte Carlo simulation to guess the best fit for each rate constant.
 It loads the below functions